Kaylee Kaneshiro

-Kaylee Marie Kaneshiro Bryant (born November 1, 1997) is an American actress and model.
-She is known for portraying Josie Saltzman on The CW television series, Legacies, a role she played from 2018 to 2021.
+Kaylee Kaneshiro (formerly credited as Kaylee Bryant) is an American actress and model.
+She is known for portraying Josie Saltzman on the CW television series Legacies.

 Biography

-Bryant grew up in Southern California.
+Kaneshiro grew up in Southern California.
 Due to her early career in modeling and acting, she was homeschooled for part of her upbringing and entered junior year in high school at the age of 15 years old.
-Bryant is of Japanese descent through her grandfather who is from Okinawa, and spoke Japanese whilst growing up.

-Bryant publicly came out as queer in June 2021.
+Kaneshiro is of 1/4 Japanese descent through her paternal grandfather, who is from Okinawa, and spoke Japanese while growing up.
+Kaneshiro publicly came out as queer in June 2021.

 Career

-Bryant began her career as a model when she was 7 years old for clothing brands like Ralph Lauren walking runways and doing print ads.
-She eventually transitioned into acting when she was 8 years old and participated in children's theater.
+Kaneshiro began her career as a model when she was seven years old for clothing brands like Ralph Lauren walking runways and doing print ads.
+She began acting when she was eight years old and participated in children's theater.
 She went to appear on shows like American Horror Story, Santa Clarita Diet, The Real O'Neals, and Kickin' It among others.
 Her first lead role was in the 2014 independent film in Mary Loss of Soul.

-In 2018, Bryant was cast in The CW's supernatural drama series Legacies as Josie Saltzman, one of the series' starring roles, a role she portrayed on the show through its fourth season.
+In 2018, Kaneshiro was cast in The CW's supernatural drama series Legacies as Josie Saltzman, one of the series' starring roles, a role she portrayed on the show through its fourth season.
 In 2021, she was cast in the thriller film The Locksmith.

+On November 30, 2023, she announced on Instagram that she would no longer be using the stage surname "Bryant" she'd chosen as an 11-year old, and would be henceforth go by her birthname "Kaylee Kaneshiro."